MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/framework/reloadAppScripts/README.md

 ## {{page.title}}

-A concept of the MDI apps framework is to allow the framework and app code to be viewed and updated in an app while it is running.
+A concept of the MDI apps framework is to allow app code to be viewed and updated in the app while it is running.

 ### Re-sourcing app scripts without page reload